Numie/ReactiveRecord/readme.md

 1. Navigate into the Ruby_O_R_Gem directory in the terminal.
 1. Run 'cat westeros.sql | sqlite3 westeros.db'.
-1. Stars pry and load 'lib/rubyorgem.rb'.
+1. Start pry and load 'lib/rubyorgem.rb'.

 ## Classes and Their Ruby ORGem Associations